 Both cards come with benefits such as free employee cards as well as extended warranty, purchase protection and rental car insurance, but Chase® doesn't give you discounts for paying early or offer flexible payment options that lead to interest savings.
 Chase offers 0 percent interest on purchases and balance transfers for the first year and then a variable rate of between 13.49 and 19.49 percent.
 If you want more rewards for your spending and no annual fee in perpetuity, go with Chase®.

 The Capital One® Spark® Cash Select for Business card gives cardholders unlimited 1.5 percent cash back on every purchase and a $200 cash bonus when you spend $3,000 within the first three months.
-Unlike The Plum® Card, there's no annual fee, but the Capital One® Spark® Cash Select for Business does offer no foreign transaction fee and free employee cards and a 0 percent intro APR on purchases for nine months with a variable 13.24-21.24 percent APR thereafter.
+Unlike The Plum® Card, there's no annual fee, but the Capital One® Spark® Cash Select for Business does offer no foreign transaction fee and free employee cards and a 0 percent intro APR on purchases for nine months.
 Both cards are explicitly for business owners with excellent credit, but The Plum® Card gives business owners more flexibility to carry a balance when inevitable cash flow issues arise.
 With Capital One®, cardholders have a 25-day grace period before interest kicks in.
-There's also a 29.65 percent penalty APR if you miss a payment with the Capital One® Spark® Cash Select for Business.

 The potential fees with the Capital One® Spark Cash Select card will take a chunk out of any rewards you earn, so if you go this route, you'll want to be certain to pay your balance in full in order to avoid the interest charges.